 Before adopting the proposed text amendments to the LDC, the Board of Commissioners must hold a public hearing.
 The Planning Board and the Technical Review Committee (TRC) must review and provide a recommendation on these proposed amendments.
-The TRC reviewed the proposed text amendments on September 7, 2010 and voted unanimously to send forth a favorable recommendation.
-Staff will provide an overview of the proposed text amendments at the Planning Board's meeting.
+Staff will provide an overview of the proposed text amendments at the TRC meeting.